tryGoUp/GoUP/README.md

 - Support for multiple domains and virtual hosting
 - Logging to both console and files - JSON formatted (structured logs)
 - Optional TUI interface for real-time monitoring
+- HTTP/2 and HTTP/3 support (not configurable, HTTP/1.1 is used for unencrypted connections, HTTP/2 and HTTP/3 for encrypted connections)

 ## Future Plans